Imbored2457/imbored2457/README.md

 - 💬 Ask me about Anything releated to python.
 - 📫 How to reach me: on discord.
 Imbored#6662
 - 😄 Pronouns: He/his
-- ⚡ Fun fact: i was 8 when i started programming.
 -->